 Maps are one of the most effective forms of communication ever developed:

-In Norwegian, ArkGIS stands for Arktisk Geografisk Informasjons System.
-The World Wildlife Fund delivers a webmap to simplify the Arctic.
-Stakeholders, decision makers and general public get the whole picture with the ArkGIS – Mapping the Arctic Landscape Webmap.
-From economic boundaries to human activity.. to the natural environment… ArkGIS puts together piece-by-piece each element with its Arctic maps.
+Stakeholders, decision-makers, and the general public get the whole picture with the Arctic Centre’s Region Maps.
+From economic boundaries to human activity.. to the natural environment… the Arctic Centre puts together piece-by-piece each element with its Arctic maps.

-- Exclusive Economic Zones (EEZ): Canada, Norway, Russia, Denmark (via Greenland), and the United States (via Alaska) are limited to their economic adjacent to their coasts.
-The waters beyond is considered international water.
+- Exclusive Economic Zones (EEZ): Canada, Norway, Russia, Denmark (via Greenland), and the United States (via Alaska) are limited to their economies adjacent to their coasts.
+The waters beyond are considered international water.

-- Shipping Routes: Shipping routes are observed using the satellite-based Automatic Identification System (AIS).
+- Shipping Routes: Shipping routes are based on the satellite-based Automatic Identification System (AIS).

 - Oil and Gas: Exploration and production wells used to retrieve underground petroleum or oil.

-- Sea Ice and Snow: Variables like sea ice and snow cover is an important variable for scientists to understand the pace of climate change.
+- Sea Ice and Snow: Variables like sea ice and snow cover are important variables for scientists to understand the pace of climate change.

-- Marine Mammals: Distribution and observations of marine animals are depicted for whales, seals, walruses and narwhals.
+- Marine Mammals: Distribution and observations of marine animals for whales, seals, walruses and narwhals.
 It includes polar bear status and denning areas.

 - Seabirds: This includes waterfowl, seabird and shorebird species richness.